-7.51 Increasing the number of residential properties in the area will increase the demands placed upon the Swallow roundabout.
+- residential developments and also provide a controlled pedestrian crossing point across the A90(T) Kingsway. - 7.50 Increasing the number of residential properties in the area will increase the demands placed upon the Swallow roundabout.
 The submitted Transport information advises of the measures above to take account of the need to improve the existing situation and provide additional capacity.
-It is concluded that the provision of the range of above improvements to the existing pedestrian, cycle, public transport and road networks will help to ensure that the development is designed to be well served by all modes of transport and meets the requirements of Policy 55 in this regard.
+It is concluded that the provision of the range of above improvements to the existing pedestrian, cycle, public transport and road networks will help to ensure that the development is designed to be well served by all modes of transport and meets the requirements of Policy 55.
 Suitable conditions will be applied to any grant of planning permission to ensure that the above measures are implemented at the appropriate time.

-- 7.53 Policy 16: Small Scale Commercial Uses Within Residential Areas This Policy advises that the City Council will support the development of a range of small scale commercial services and facilities close to and within existing and proposed housing areas.
+A planning application has now been submitted by the applicant for the implementation of several of the elements discussed above. - 7.51 The proposal satisfies the requirements of Policy 55. - 7.52 Policy 16: Small Scale Commercial Uses Within Residential Areas this Policy advises that the City Council will support the development of a range of small scale commercial services and facilities close to and within existing and proposed housing areas.
 As part of this approach, the DLDP takes account of the fact that in new residential developments there is a need to encourage proposals that include an appropriate range of facilities to serve the needs of the communities that will emerge.
-The creation of large areas in the City where housing is the sole use is to be avoided. - 7.54 The Plan also confirms that there is a requirement for provision being known early in the planning process and sensitive design, in order that the long term benefits of such provision can be achieved.
-The applicants have provided details of a range of commercial uses within the development, grouped around a central core and village centre area which they intend to provide.
-This includes Class 2 (Financial, professional services) which could be uses such as a doctors or dentist, Class 4 (Business) and Class 10 (non-residential institution) which allows for uses such as a nursery, Church or crèche. - 7.55 The design of the commercial buildings is considered to be attractive and includes a common style and palette of materials in order that they are visually different to the style and appearance of the dwellings.
+The creation of large areas in the City where housing is the sole use is to be avoided. - 7.53 The Plan also confirms that there is a requirement for provision being known early in the planning process and sensitive design, in order that the long term benefits of such provision can be achieved.
+The applicant has provided details of a range of commercial uses within the development, grouped around a central core and village centre area which they intend to provide.
+This includes Class 2 (Financial, professional services) which could be uses such as a doctors or dentist, Class 4 (Business) and Class 10 (non-residential institution) which allows for uses such as a nursery, Church or crèche. - 7.54 The design of the commercial buildings is considered to be attractive and includes a common style and palette of materials in order that they are visually different to the style and appearance of the dwellings.
 The buildings include zinc standing seam roofs, wet dash and timber cladding.
-The buildings therefore have a modern and simple appearance which will be sensitive to the style and setting of the surrounding area. - 7.56 The layout of the buildings has taken account of proximity to nearby proposed residential property such that they have been grouped in the village core areas.
-Parking proposals have been provided to take account of each of the proposed uses and these are considered to be at an acceptable level. - 7.57 Taking into consideration the nature of the proposed uses and their proposed locations, there are no concerns that they would lead to excessive or unacceptable noise or smell for the occupiers of the nearby proposed residential properties. - 7.58 It is considered that the inclusion of a range of commercial uses as part of the village development meets the aspirations of the above Policy to create a residential area with diversity and create a vibrant urban fabric.
+The buildings therefore have a modern and simple appearance which will be sensitive to the style and setting of the surrounding area. - 7.55 The layout of the buildings has taken account of proximity to nearby proposed residential property such that they have been grouped in the village core areas.
+Parking is provided to serve each of the proposed uses and these are considered to be at an acceptable level.
+In addition, the position of these buildings around the central core area is considered to be logical and takes account of the potential of traffic movement issues. - 7.56 Taking into consideration the nature of the proposed uses and their proposed locations, there are no concerns that they would lead to excessive or unacceptable noise or smell for the occupiers of the nearby proposed residential properties. - 7.57 It is considered that the inclusion of a range of commercial uses as part of the village development meets the aspirations of the above Policy to create a residential area with diversity and create a vibrant urban fabric. - 7.58 The proposal satisfies the requirements of Policy 16.